-Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in Covid-19 travel restrictions
+Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in travel chaos

 • Because it was a special promotion the couple would have to pay the full airfare and hotel costs to rebook, which they cannot afford;

-• There's no way to know when travel and border restrictions would be lifted;
+• There was no way to know when travel and border restrictions would be lifted;

 • Douce's partner has impaired lung function and is immune-compromised, and would not be covered by travel insurance for viral infections;